 If you decide to submit an SAT or ACT score you’ve already taken, we prefer that you self-report them on the application, as this saves you time and money.

 If you apply test-optional, but you’ve already sent us a test score, or they are included on your transcript, we will remove them from our review process.

-If you indicated you would not be sending a test score, and decide to do so before we’ve made an admission decision, you can let us know in your application portal.
-You may decide to add a test score during the appeal of a decision, but it is highly unlikely a test alone will change a decision.
+If you indicated you would not be sending a test score and decide to do so before we’ve made an admission decision, you can let us know in your application portal.
+You may decide to add a test score during the appeal of a decision.

 Oregon State University is committed to making scholarship opportunities available to students who qualify, whether they apply with or without test scores.
-Like the admissions decision making process, test scores will not be used to disqualify students from scholarships unless otherwise indicated in our scholarship application system.
-Please check back soon for more information about the scholarship process for students in light of our new test-optional policy.
+Like the admissions decision-making process, test scores will not be used to disqualify students from scholarships unless otherwise indicated in our scholarship application system.

 Test scores are not required for admission to any programs at OSU.
 Your intended major is just for advising purposes and is not considered as part of an admissions decision.

 Students who apply test-optional will not be required to provide an additional essay or explanation.
 OSU only requires students to respond to one of the seven standard essay prompts.
 The Personal Statement is optional for all applicants.

 If you decide to submit an SAT or ACT score you’ve already taken at the time you apply, we prefer that you self-report them on the application.
 You can add or update test scores in your application portal after you apply as well.
 OSU will validate self-reported scores.
 Once an admission decision is made and before you enroll, we do ask for official score reports to be provided.
 This is simply for research purposes and cannot affect admission or financial aid.
 The SAT college code for Oregon State University is 4586.
 The ACT college code for Oregon State University is 3482.